-dp(M,gap=.5,big=1000000000,verbose=FALSE)
+'''

-М similarity matrix
+dp(M,gap=.5,big=10000000000,verbose=FALSE)

-gap penalty for gaps
+'''

-big large value used for matrix margins
+М similarity matrix gap penalty for gaps

-verbose logical, whether to print out information
+big large value used for matrix margins verbose logical, whether to print out information list with element match with the set of pairwise matches.

 This is a pretty standard implementation of a bare-bones dynamic programming algorithm, with a single gap parameter and allowing only simple jumps through the matrix (up, right or diagonal).